Broders-101/Endurance22/README.md

 🐜  The participant with the least number of points in the week has to pay additional ₹10 to the pool .

-Over arching challenges:

-🍔 The participant with the most points earned in a single day will earn a T shirt at the expense of everyone else .(max price 600)

-🍔 The winner of the challenge will be the participant with the most points earned overall and will get Sneakers at the expense of everyone else (max price 1800).

-🧂The participant with the least points earned overall will have to do a dare.

 Miscellaneous Challenges: